 Have you calculated the return on your stock or portfolio lately, and more importantly, have you calculated its return in a meaningful way?
 Several calculations will give you an idea of how an investment is doing.
 Some are more complicated than others are, but none are beyond the reach of the average investor who has a calculator.
 Here are several calculations you can use to help you understand how your investments are doing.

 It is a simple calculation, but it reminds us that we need to include dividends (where appropriate) when figuring the return of a stock.
 Here is the formula:

-(Value of investment at the end of the year — Value of investment at beginning of the year) + Dividends / Value of investment at beginning of the year = Total Return
+(Value of investment at the end of the year — Value of investment at beginning of the year) + Dividends ÷ Value of investment at beginning of the year

 For example, if you bought a stock for $7,543 and it is now worth $8,876, you have an unrealized gain of $1,333.
-You also received dividends during this time of $350, you could find your total return using the following steps:
+Assuming that you received dividends during this time of $350, you could find your total return using the following steps:

 In this scenario, the total return would be 0.2231 or 22.31%.
-You can use this calculation for any time period which is a weakness since it doesn’t take into account the value of money over time.
+You can use this calculation for any period, which is a weakness since it doesn’t take into account the value of money over time.

 In this scenario, the simple return would be 0.36 or 36%.
 Like the total return calculation, the simple return tells you nothing about how long the investment was held.
-If you want to see after-tax returns, simply substitute “net proceeds after taxes” for the first variable and use an after-tax dividend number.
+If you want to see after-tax returns, simply substitute net proceeds after taxes for the first variable and use an after-tax dividend number.

 Compound Annual Growth Rate

-To calculate the compound annual growth rate, divide the value of an investment at the end of the period you're looking at by its value at the beginning of that period.
-Take that result and raise it to the power of one divided by the period length, and then subtract one from that result.
+To calculate the compound annual growth rate, divide the value of an investment at the end of the period by its value at the beginning of that period.
+Take that result and raise it to the power of one, divide it by the period length, and then subtract one from that result.